Turns out ‘white anting’ is an Australian term. According to the Macquarie Dictionary, the verb means ‘to subvert or undermine from within’.

 It’s namesake, the wood eating white ant (aka a termite), can’t survive in the open.
 That’s why you don’t usually see any sign of these pests until it’s too late.
 When you discover the serious damage they’ve caused.

 One of my coaching clients had this inkling she was being white anted by one of her peers.
-Take that gut feel seriously my friend.
+Please take that gut feel seriously my friend.

-That peer, The Ant was doing a mighty fine job of being just that, a white ant.
-The Ant had their mutual boss under her thumb.
-My client was being denied resources, recognition and, potentially, reputation.
+That peer, The White Ant was doing a mighty fine job of being just that, a white ant.
+The White Ant had their mutual boss under her thumb.
+And that meant my client was being denied resources, recognition and, potentially, reputation.

 So, how did my client survive with her integrity and sanity intact?
-With support, here’s what she did consistently:
+With support, here’s what she made sure she did consistently:

 - Her job, completing the projects she had within her remit successfully.
 Even though it did mean working longer hours to achieve it.

 - Played a straight bat.
-She deflected The Ant damage as much as humanly possible.
+She deflected The White Ant damage as much as humanly possible.

 - Played the ball, not the man.
 It was always about the work.
 There was no way she would ever become part of any white ant colony.